vicsyl/Experiments/choose_single_model_arkit.md

-# Choosing a single model
+# Choosing a single model in the ARKitScenes dataset

 * Experiments comparing baseline with version choosing a single model from multiple models returned by the minimal solver, based on the score with additional correspondences

-# ARKitScenes
+* As may have been expected, this helps if #points == minimal sample, otherwise the increase in performance is usually small or even negative

 ## At most 1 degree deviation from gravity